Additional tornado confirmed by National Weather Service from June 15 storms - NewsBreak

 FOX CROSSING, Wis.
 (WFRV) – The Wisconsin Department of Transportation (WisDOT) reports the crash on I-41 at WIS 114 is cleared.
 WisDOT went on to say all lanes are back open.
 Original: Two lanes blocked on I-41 due to crash, accident occurred near Fox Crossing.
 WEDNESDAY 6/29/2022 5:17 p.m.

-ALGOMA, Wis.
-(WBAY) - It’s a common occurrence every year around this time along the Lake Michigan shoreline, but many locals are telling us this year seems to be a little worse.
-When they arrived in Algoma on their family vacation from Minneapolis, the Olson family received a warning.

-GREEN BAY, Wis.
-(WBAY) - The Wisconsin Department of Natural Resources has reported a large-scale fish die-off in the Fox River and lower Green Bay waters.
-The main species are channel catfish, carp and sheepshead.
-Water quality samples have been normal, according to the DNR.
-The reason for the die-off...

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) today announced that a large-scale fish die-off has been reported in the Fox River and lower Green Bay waters.
-Reports of dead fish began June 18 and DNR staff initiated monitoring efforts on June 20.
-At this time, the...
+Biologists with the Wisconsin Department of Natural Resources are trying to find the cause of a large-scale fish die-off in the Fox River and lower Green Bay waters.
+The state began to receive reports of dead fish in the area June 18, and the DNR staff began monitoring the area June 20, according to a statement from the DNR.

-ST. CLOUD, Minn. -- A deluge of rain in parts of central Minnesota has flooded streets and closed roads.Weather observers say more than 4 inches of rain fell overnight Thursday into Friday in St. Cloud where storm drains were unable to keep up with the downpour.The Morrison County Sheriff's Office reported U.S. Highway 10 near Randall was completely flooded across both the northbound and southbound lanes.The Minnesota Department of Transportation and the Minnesota State Patrol said Friday that Highway 10 between Highway 115 in Randall and Morrison County Road 117 in Cushing are closed due to flooding."Additional state, county, township or city roads may be closed due to flooding.
-Please be alert, give yourself extra time and expect changes," the agencies urged.
+Six months into the 2022 fishing season, it’s finally go-time for anglers hoping to tangle with some of the most prized species in the Great Lakes.
+Chinook salmon (kings) and rainbow trout (steelhead) were slow to wake up this year, but with water temperatures finally in the prime mid-40s to upper-50s range, things have been heating up this week.
+Kings and steelhead are the most sought-after salmonids in a group that, locally, also includes brown trout, lake trout and coho salmon.

 MADISON, Wis. — Wisconsin is home to two of the worst-polluting power plants in the nation, according to data recently compiled by a Milwaukee-based environmental research and policy organization.
 The study, published by Wisconsin Environment Research & Policy Center, used data from the Environmental Protection Agency’s eGRID to rank...